amalog/scratch/syntax/aaa.md

 Most people use "and", "or" to mean boolean operations.  "then" is used for sequencing.

-When performing iteration, people typically (73%) only state the exit condition.In that sense, the looping is implicit.
+When performing iteration, people typically (73%) only state the exit condition.
+In that sense, the looping is implicit.

 For both "remembering state" and "tracking progress", variables are unpopular (only 11% and 14%, respectively).
 People seem to track state implicitly.